Nizam of Hyderabad: Infrastructure

 The Nizams commissioned engineering projects such as large reservoirs like Osman Sagar and Himayat Sagar.
 Survey work on the Nagarjuna Sagar Dam was also initiated during this time, although the actual work was completed under the aegis of the Government of India in 1969.

-They also gave Hyderabad its railway network - the Nizam's Guaranteed State Railway which helped in setting up various industries.
+They also gave Hyderabad its railway network, the Nizam's Guaranteed State Railway which helped in setting up various industries.

 Other landmarks include the Telangana High Court, City College, Public Gardens (formerly Bagh-e-Aaam), Jubilee Hall, Asafia Library, The Assembly building, Niloufer Hospital, the Osmania Arts College and the Osmania Medical College.

 Interfaith Philanthropy

 The 7th Nizam of Hyderabad, Mir Osman Ali Khan, was noted for his philanthropic support to Interfaith philanthropy specifically temples across the state.
 He donated ₹82,825 to the Sri Lakshmi Narasimha Swamy Temple at Yadagirigutta near Bhongir and ₹29,999 to the Sita Ramachandraswamy Temple at Bhadrachalam.
 He also provided an annual grant of ₹8,000 to the Tirupati Balaji Temple and contributed ₹50,000 towards the reconstruction of the Sitarambagh Temple in Hyderabad’s old city.

 In addition, the 7th Nizam endowed approximately 1,525 acres of land to the Sita Rama Swami Temple at Devaryamjal.
 Beyond these individual grants, historical sources note that the Nizam donated over ₹97,000 in total and more than two lakh acres of land to various Hindu temples, reflecting his policy of interfaith patronage.
-His support extended to educational and religious institutions as well, including a donation of ₹1 lakh to Banaras Hindu University in 1939 and smaller annual grants to other temples and cultural organizations.
+His support extended to educational and religious institutions as well, including a donation of ₹1 lakh to Banaras Hindu University in 1939 and smaller annual grants to other temples and cultural organisations.

 In 1932, there was a need for money for the publication of Mahabharata in the Bhandarkar Oriental Research Institute located in Pune.
 A formal request was made to the 7th Nizam, who granted Rs.
 1000 per year for 11 years.

 He also gave Rs 50,000 for construction of the guest house which stands today as "Nizam's guest house".